yaseenkady/Lung-cancer-risk-smoking/README.md

-# Risk of Lung Cancer following Cigarette Consumption
+# Risk of Lung Cancer

 ![alt text](http://images.medicinenet.com/images/appictures/lung-cancer-s2-what-is-lung-cancer.jpg)

 ## Background

-Cigarette smoking is the number one risk factor for lung cancer and has contributed to over __75%__ of lung-cancer related deaths.
-People who smoke are __15__ to __30__ times __more likely__ to develop lung cancer, respectively (when compared to nonsmokers)<sup>1</sup>.
-Genetic differences in nicotine receptivity have been shown to have strong links to lung cancer from smoking and are covered in this genetic analysis.
+Lung cancer is one of the most prevalent types of cancer and more people in the United States die from lung cancer than any other disease.
+Cigarette smoking is the number one risk factor for lung cancer and has contributed to over __75%__ of lung-cancer related deaths<sup>2</sup>.
+Genetic differences in nicotine receptivity have been shown to have strong links to lung cancer and are covered in this genetic analysis.

+## What this App covers

+This analysis looks at your genetic information presented at the rs333 single-nucleotide polymorphism — located on chromosome 15.